Eurodram – réseau européen de traduction théâtrale

 Norwegian (Johanna Leira)

-Since the GA in Madrid in November 2021 there has been a lot of movement in the Comity.
-We went from 3 to 7 members by the end of 2021 (theremongst two members of honour for different reasons).
+Since the GA in Madrid in November 2021 there has been a lot of movement in the committee.
+We went from 3 to 7 members by the end of 2021 (with two honorary members for different reasons).

 We collected 11 texts (special thanks to Nasjonal teateret in Oslo, Wolfgang and different prospections).
-This made us able alltogether to vote for a selection for the very first time in March 2022.
+This made us able altogether to vote for a selection for the very first time in March 2022.

 I would also like to mention Rein Natur (Pure nature), by Maria Tryti Vennerød, because it was the only text in new-Norwegian and it should have shared the third place.